google/vim-syncopate/README.md

 Say you have a nicely syntax-highlighted buffer in vim.
 This plugin lets you open a browser tab with that buffer's contents, including the highlighting.
-If you copy-paste into a Gmail window, a Google Doc, Google Groups, etc., the syntax highlighting stays intact.
+If you copy-paste into a webmail window, a Google Doc, etc., the syntax highlighting stays intact.

 Best of all, it cleans up after itself: it won't clutter your directories with `.html` files.